Zero0Q/TraktVision/README.md

 While this addon processes requests server-side, it's designed with privacy in mind:
 - Authentication and initial data fetching occur client-side
-- User data is passed through the URL and not stored on the server
+- User data and TMDB API key are passed through the URL and not stored on the server
 - Each request is processed independently
 - No persistent storage of user data or credentials on the server

-However, be cautious about sharing the generated URL, as it contains your Trakt watching data and access token.
+However, be cautious about sharing the generated URL, as it contains your Trakt watching data, access token, and TMDB API key.

 ## Limitations